Code Monkey home page Code Monkey logo

 image_cropper

-Transformations - The scale() function may scale the coordinate system by a specified offset, the rotate() function can rotate it clockwise, and the translate() function can translate it (i.e. add a given offset to the points).
-It is important to note that any transformation is a matrix multiplication.
-As a result, the order in the code should be inverted to the order in which the transformations should be applied.
+Transformations - The scale() function scales the coordinate system by a specified offset, the rotate() function rotates it clockwise, and the translate() function translates it (i.e., adds a given offset to the points).
+Note that any transformation is a matrix multiplication, so the order in the code should be inverted relative to the order in which the transformations should be applied.

 Check out the Python implementation as well.